bduggan/raku-samaki/docs/lib/Samaki/Plugin/Tmux.md

   * `delay` -- Seconds to wait between sending lines (default: 0.1)

-  * `window` -- Name of the tmux window to use.
-If not specified, uses the cell name.
-Multiple cells can share the same tmux window by specifying the same window name.
+  * `name` -- Name of the tmux window to use.
+By default each cell creates a new tmux window.
+When `name` is set, all cells with the same name share a single tmux window (creating it on first use).

 SEE ALSO
 ========